cptn-solo/woffler_contract/woffler.contracts.md

 INTENT.
 The intent of the `{{ splitlvl }}` action is to:

 * make subbranch with locked root level
-* split level's pot according to level's branch metadata (`spltrate`, `potmin`)
+* split level's pot according to level's branch metadata (`spltrate`, `stakemin`)
-* make the player a stakeholder of new subbranch, share is defined by level's branch metadata (`stkrate`, `stkmin`)
-* as new level is locked, splitter have 3 tries to unlock it using `unlocklvl` action.
-If no luck - additional tries can be bought by calling `buyretries` action.
+* as new level is locked, splitter have 3 tries to unlock it using `unlocklvl` action and become split branch stakeholder.
+If no luck - additional tries can be bought by calling `buytries` action.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">buyretries</h1>
+<h1 class="contract">buytries</h1>

 ### Parameters
 Input parameters:

 * `account` (account of the player to be charged for retries count reset.
-State of the player must be GREEN, retries count must be 0).
+State of the player must be NEXT or SPLIT, retries count must be 0).

 ### Intent
 INTENT.
-The intent of the `{{ buyretries }}` action to reset retries count while trying to unlock new or split branch:
+The intent of the `{{ buytries }}` action to reset retries count while trying to unlock new or split branch:

 * if no free unlock retries left, player can buy another set of retries from his active balance and reset retries count
-* price is calculated according to level's branch metadata (`unjlrate`, `unjlmin`)
+* price is calculated according to level's branch metadata (`triesrate`, `triesmin`)

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.